NachoxMacho/homelab-template/talos/README.md

 Kubernetes needs a DNS record for the API server.
 Thus you will need pick an IP address for the API server, and create a DNS record for it.
-**IMPORTANT**: THIS IP ADDRESS MUST BE UNUSED ON YOUR NETWORK.
+**IMPORTANT**: THIS IP ADDRESS MUST BE UNUSED ON YOUR NETWORK AND NOT MATCH ANY OF THE VIRTUAL MACHINES YOU WILL BE BUILDING.
 USE A STATIC IP ADDRESS IF POSSIBLE.
 That same IP address will be used for the Virtual IP of the control plane, and needs to be set in the `control-plane.yaml` file.

 ## Configuration Generation

 Review the `control-plane.yaml` and `worker.yaml` files, and make any customizations you wish.

 ```bash
 # Generate secrets for the cluster, store this file somewhere safe.